How to Protect Your Garden From Frost Without Panic or Plant Loss

 Building Long-Term Resilience

-Choosing hardy plants suited to UK conditions pays dividends over time, reducing the need for intensive winter protection.
+Choosing hardy plants suited to UK conditions pays dividends over time, reducing the need for intensive winter protection and favouring plants that provide colour, scent, and structure through winter.
 Varieties like viburnum offer reliable evergreen foliage and often winter flowers or berries, while hellebores bring elegant blooms from late December in shades of white, pink, and purple that hold up well in cold weather.

 Sarcococca, or sweet box, fills the air with intense fragrance from tiny flowers in January, thriving in shade where little else performs.
 Tough ornamental grasses such as Miscanthus or Calamagrostis add movement and structure, their seedheads catching frost beautifully and providing habitat for wildlife.